Does your vision seem blurry or hazy? Has it become harder to complete everyday tasks because you can’t see?

 - Eat foods that contain antioxidants and vitamin A, as well as omega-3 fatty acids.
 These nutrients help with eye and vision health.

 Concerned that you may have a cataract or need cataract surgery?
-Schedule a cataract screening at IQ Laser Vision today!
+Schedule a cataract screening by Dr. Cheng today!

 FAQS ABOUT CATARACTS

 No. You should not feel any discomfort.
 Your eyes will be numbed using anesthetic eye drops and you will be given light sedation.

 You will spend only a few hours at the surgery center and will go home the very same day.

 Each patient is unique and recovery time varies accordingly.
 Typically, patients see well enough to perform daily-activities the day after the procedure, and fully recover in about 2 weeks.
 Strenuous and physical activities should be avoided for 2 weeks after the procedure.

 Night-vision improvement is one of the goals and benefits of the procedure but we will examine you to ensure you are fully recovered enough to do this highly demanding visual activity

 No. Once a cataract has been treated it cannot return, because your existing lens is removed.
 However, over time, some patients may experience “Cataract-like symptoms,” such as cloudy vision.
 This conditionis known as posterior capsular opacification (PCO), sometimes referred to as “secondary cataract.”
 This occurs when the capsule which holds the lens becomes cloudy.
 It is easily treated with a simple procedure called YAG posterior capsulotomy that is quick, painless, and most patients see an improvement in vision clarity within a few days.